flatrepo/Kenshi_PL/README.md

 You can check out the demo and/or buy the game [on Steam](https://store.steampowered.com/app/233860/Kenshi/).

 ## Help the team
-If you're interested in developing the translation, feel free to fork it and push the changes.
+If you are interested in developing the translation, feel free to fork it and push the changes.
 You can also send files directly to FLATlabs using e-mail *opiekun@flatlabs.pl*.
 Or, **if you want to becoma a FLATlabber and be a part of the organisation**, contact us via *admin@flatlabs.pl*.